-aligned with the Taxonomy or not. - Companies with a high overall performance on the mentioned subjects are over weighted.
+aligned with the

+that contributes to an environmental or - Companies with a high overall performance on the mentioned subjects are over weighted.
 A reference benchmark has been designated for the purpose of attaining the environmental and social characteristics promoted by the financial product.